mapruyas/SDET-Backend-mirror/README.md

 ## How to run

+### Optional
+if you want to configure the tests with your own NASA api key flow this steps

+run `cp .env.example .env` and replace *you-nasa-api-key* with your own

+### Run tests

-run `gradlew clean test`
+run `./gradlew clean test`

-## Disabled tests
+## Failing tests

-Some tests are annotated as *Disabled*, those tests are related to item 4 of the challenge and the reason they are annotated as *Disable* is because they do not meet the item 4 criteria.
+Some tests are failing, they are related to item 4 of the challenge and the reason they are failing is because they do not meet the item 4 criteria.

-The criteria that is not meet is because Spirit and Opportunity rovers do not have photos in sol 1000 for camera *Miniature Thermal Emission Spectrometer (Mini-TES)*, then the amount of pictures by ten is not greater than each *Curiosity* camera photos taken the same day.
+The criteria is not meet because Spirit and Opportunity rovers do not have photos in sol 1000 for camera *Miniature Thermal Emission Spectrometer (Mini-TES)*, then the amount of pictures by ten is not greater than each *Curiosity* camera photos taken the same day.
 Except for Curiosity *Mast Camera*, which on sol 1000 has 0 photos taken too, so Spirit and Opportunity photos taken by *PANORAMIC CAMERA* by ten is greater than Curiosity photos taken in that day.